sonata-nfv/tng-vnv-executor/README.md

 The Executor module is responsible for executing the Verification and Validation tests requested by the [Curator](https://github.com/sonata-nfv/tng-vnv-curator) component.

-It receives a test request with the associated descriptor file (Test Descriptor), a file that contains the test configurations, dependencies, validation and verification conditions, etc. With this information, Executor generates a docker-compose.yaml file and executes the tests sequence with docker-compose tool.
+It receives a test request with the associated descriptor file (Test Descriptor), a file that contains the test configurations, dependencies, validation and verification conditions, etc. With this information, Executor generates a docker-compose.yaml file and executes the tests sequence with docker-compose tools.

-Once tests are finished, Executor check validation and verification conditions, stores the results y the V&V repository and generates a "Completion Test Response" to Curator component.
+Once tests are finished, Executor check validation and verification conditions, stores the results in the V&V repository and generates a "Completion Test Response" to Curator component.

+Please, visit the associated [wiki](https://github.com/sonata-nfv/tng-vnv-executor/wiki) to obtain more information (architecture, workflow, examples, REST Api, etc)

 ## Build from source code